 as a hospital birth and with far lower rates of medical interventions.

-"Childbirth decisions should not be dictated or influenced by what's fashionable, trendy, or the latest cause célèbre.
+My biggest question from all of this is what about all the things that happen at the hospital?
+Take a moment to think about all of the births you have either experienced or heard about in a hospital setting.
+How many times do you hear the words, oh everything was so wonderful, nothing went wrong.
+I felt in control of my birth, and it was beautiful.
+My baby was alert and active afterwards and nursed easily.
+Almost never!
+However if you speak to mothers who have had the care of a midwife and had a home birth you will hear just that.
+Does this not seem a little odd to anyone else?"Childbirth decisions should not be dictated or influenced by what's fashionable, trendy, or the latest cause célèbre.
 Despite the rosy picture painted by home birth advocates, a seemingly normal labor and delivery can quickly become life-threatening for both the mother and baby.
 Attempting a vaginal birth after cesarean (VBAC) at home is especially dangerous because if the uterus ruptures during labor, both the mother and baby face an emergency situation with potentially catastrophic consequences, including death.
 Unless a woman is in a hospital, an accredited freestanding birthing center, or a birthing center within a hospital complex, with physicians ready to intervene quickly if necessary, she puts herself and her baby's health and life at unnecessary risk.

 ACOG encourages all pregnant women to get prenatal care and to make a birth